KDanielson05/data-science-SP25/challenges/c04-gapminder-assignment.md

   the GDP per capita.
 This is likely due to the development of countries and the greater level of introduction of technologies, access to food, water, shelter and more.
 We see this in all countries, but especially in Asia and Europe.
-It is important to note that while many continents had an increase in the size of their overall box, only some had a large shift in their median.
-Specifically, when looking at Africa and Asia, there was a very limited shift in their median GDP per capita.
-  While both countries increased their median slightly, they both follow a trend where they have a much longer upper whisker and Q3 but a very low median.
-Comparatively, the Americas, Europe and Oceania all shifted their medians up quite significantly.
+Compared to what is seen when only using a normal scaling rather than a log10 scale for the y-axis, we can see a shift in the median of all of the continents.
+However, Africa has a very limited shift in their median GDP per capita.
+One thing to note is that the lower whisker and upper box of Africa grew–indicating that between 1952 and 2007 there has been a greater level of distribution appear between countries within the continent.
+Comparatively, Asia, the Americas, Europe and Oceania all shifted their medians up quite significantly.
 Overarchingly, the trend of continent medians was the same in 1952 and 2007.
 That is, Africa has the lowest median GDP per capita, then Asia, then the Americas, then Europe, and lastly, Oceania has the highest.
 However, in 1952 compared to 2007 the median of one continent what generally higher than the Q3 of another country, this is not the case in 2007 as there is much more variability.
 - When looking out outliers, there are some pretty consistent outliers between 1952 and 2007, but some have become more “normal.”
 For example, Canada and the United States are still outliers for the